 - Monitoring and improving the performance and effectiveness of our services, including by training our staff;

-- Provide us [MISSING] obligations, such as where we require our own legal advice, and to exercise and defend our legal rights;
+- In circumstances where we require our own legal advice, and to exercise and defend our legal rights;

 - Compliance with our legal and regulatory obligations, such as anti-money laundering laws (which may include the carrying out of the background checks and retention of a record of such checks), data protection laws and tax reporting requirements, and/or to assist with investigations by police and/or other competent authorities (where such investigation complies with relevant law) and to comply with court orders;

 - Safeguarding the security of our systems and communications;

 - For security purposes generally and to ensure the safety of our employees and visitors and/or